calebchau/feedforward-neural-network/README.md

-# MNIST Classifier
+# Feedforward Neural Network

-Practice implementing a fully-connected feedforward neural network using numpy to classify handwritten digits provided by the MNIST dataset.
+Practiced implementing a fully-connected feedforward neural network using numpy and tested performance by classifying handwritten digits provided by the MNIST dataset.

 ## Usage
 ```